 Too Much Happiness

 Fiction

-When a family goes on a picnic, Kent, one of the son, falls into a deep hole and breaks both of his legs.
-Kent became a college student, but he drops out of college and disappears.
-Sally, his mother, sometimes keeps in touch with him but loses trace of him by and by.
-One day his sister happens to see him on TV news, and then Sally sees him again.
-Sally finds her son becomes an incomprehensible person like a hermit or a homeless person.
-Parent-child gap.
+During a family picnic, Kent, one of the sons, falls into a deep hole and breaks both legs.
+He eventually enters college but drops out and disappears.
+His mother, Sally, keeps in touch for a while, but gradually loses contact.
+Years later, Kent’s sister spots him on a TV news segment, and Sally finally sees him again.
+Her son has become an almost unrecognizable figure—like a hermit or a homeless wanderer.
+The story explores the painful distance that can grow between parents and children.

-Kent says, "Don't you get tired, Sally?
-Don't you get tires being clever? ..."
+Kent says, “Don’t you get tired, Sally?
+Don’t you get tired being clever? …”

 Face

-A boy who has a big birthmark on the one side of his face made a friend with a girl.
-One day when they plays with, the girl paints red on the one side of her face, and she tells him to be the same as him with satisfaction.
-The boy gets hurt and cries, and their mothers breaks up.
-The girl and mother moves to town soon.
-When the boy becomes a college student, the mother tells him a story about the girl...
+A boy with a large birthmark on one side of his face befriends a girl.
+One day, while they are playing, the girl paints one side of her own face red, proudly telling him she now looks just like him.
+The boy is hurt and bursts into tears, and their mothers quarrel.
+The girl and her mother soon move away.
+Years later, when the boy is in college, his mother tells him the truth about the girl…

-Marlene and Charlene were good friends like a twin in an elementary school.
-Since they were grown, they haven't kept in touch.
-Marlene is a professor and when she published a book, she receives a letter from Charlene.
-But Marlene doesn't reply.
-Why does she avoid to make contact with her childhood friend?
-Their innocent and terrible play in early childhood cast a shadow over their lives.
+Marlene and Charlene were inseparable in elementary school, almost like twins.
+As adults, they lose touch.
+Marlene becomes a professor, and when she publishes a book, she receives a letter from Charlene—but she doesn’t reply.
+Why does she avoid her childhood friend?
+A terrible, innocent‑seeming incident from their early years has cast a long shadow over both of their lives.

+Too Much Happiness